NeoAxis/NeoAxisEngine/README.md

 <ul>
 <li>You need Visual Studio 2019 with .NET Core 3.1.
 Use NeoAxis.Managed.All.VS2019.Windows.sln.</li>
 <li>The native code is already compiled.</li>
-<li>Download Sci-fi Demo and Nature Demo from the Asset Store window in the editor.</li>
+<li>Download Sci-fi Demo and Nature Demo from the Asset Store window inside the editor.</li>
 </ul>
-How build for other platforms see Building.txt.
+How build for other platforms see https://www.neoaxis.com/docs/html/Platforms.htm

 To compile project assemblies you can use Visual Studio Code, Rider.
 Use NeoAxis.Managed.ProjectOnly.AnyIDE.sln.